harshman7/Beyond_the_Apex/README.md

 ---

-**Note**: This is a demonstration application using mock data.
-For production use, integrate real F1 data sources and ML models as described above.
+**Note**: This application uses OpenF1 API for real-time F1 data.
+ML model integration for predictions is a future enhancement as described above.